oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 ## API Create (Recurring Invoice) (Coming soon)

 This endpoint is to enable the capability to send recurring invoice with the same invoice configuration (e.g. payment method, amount, attachment) via email.

-> Below is an example code for reccurring invoice

 ```shell
 curl -X POST \